St. Francis plans to start taking over Omaha-area child welfare cases 3 months early, in October

 Morgan Rothenberger, a St. Francis spokeswoman, said the organization’s experience has been that slow transfers of cases from one provider to another work best “to keep the process smooth and supportive of families.”

 But St. Francis is still working out details of the transfers, including hiring staff and setting up an Omaha office.
-So far, she said, the agency has interviewed about 100 PromiseShip employees and will be making offers soon.
-The agency also is negotiating a lease for office space.
+So far, Rothenberger said, the agency has interviewed about 100 PromiseShip employees and will be making offers soon.
+The agency is also negotiating a lease for office space.

 St. Francis offered to do the job for less than 60% of the amount currently being paid to PromiseShip.